LtAirman/ChargeFieldTopics/README.md

 * .gitignore.
 Containing only .ipynb_checkpoints and sub directories.

 * images folder.
-The folder contains two png files: Helium2, chromium24, slotlayout84, atomBPT, and rot_widget_array.png, all of which are used in this readme file.
+The folder contains six png files, screen captures of output generated by the code: Helium2, chromium24, slotlayout84, polonium84, atomBPT, and rot_widget_array.png, all of which are used in this readme file.

 * LICENSE.txt.
 Added an MIT License for the ChargeFieldTopics repository on 29 May 2022.